-Also See: Modified LDO Regulator Sinks PECL-Termination Current
+Modified LDO Sinks PECL-Termination Current

 The positive emitter-coupled logic (PECL) used in high-speed telecommunications requires odd supply voltages: a positive VCC of +3.3V, and a termination voltage (VTT) equal to VCC -2V = +1.3V.
 The VTT supply is regulated with respect to VCC, and must be able to sink current.

 Most positive low-dropout (LDO) regulators cannot sink current.
 Negative LDOs are designed for that purpose but normally deliver a negative voltage.